-User experience research is a methodical and systematic investigation used to gather insights that help to inform your design process.
+User experience research is a systematic method used to gather insights to help inform your design process.

 Traditionally undertaken before a project has even begun, user research uses different types of methods to gather both quantitative and qualitative data.

-For product success, user research is the all-important foundation for design strategy.
-Not only does user research give you all the numbers and data you’ll need to back up design decisions and direction, but it also helps you to create the best product for users.
+User research is the all-important foundation for a successful product design strategy.
+Not only does user research give you all the data you’ll need to support design decisions and direction, but it also helps you to create the best product for users.

-As Global VP of Design and Chief Design Officer for IBM Arin Bhowmick defines it:
+As defined by Arin Bhowmick, IBM’s Global VP of Design and Chief Design Officer:

-“User research focuses on understanding user expectations, behaviours, needs, and motivations through methodical, investigative approaches.
+“User research focuses on understanding user expectations, behaviors, needs, and motivations through methodical, investigative approaches.
 Insights are then used to ensure that all product design decisions do benefit the user.”

-Simply put, user research helps to put your design in context and make sure you continue to design with the user in mind.
-It helps you gain a better understanding of the industry and product pain points, and it gives you real-world insights into how people think and interact with a product or service.
+Simply put, user research helps to put the user at the forefront of the design because it allows designers to gain a better understanding of the industry and product pain points and gives real-world insights into how people think and interact with a product or service.

-Above all, it’s important to know that these insights should not be the driving force behind your decisions, but instead be what informs them.
+Most importantly, these insights should not be the driving force of your decisions.
+They should, instead, be what informs them.

-However, for more authentic and accurate research data, instead, focus on individuals of all ages and backgrounds who are struggling to make a decision on car insurance.
+For example, a group of individuals aged 18–24 who own their own car.
+In this example, a more authentic approach to research would be to target individuals of all ages and backgrounds who are struggling to make a decision on car insurance.

-In the group of 18-24-year-olds, how many are actually looking for a solution for car insurance?
-Your numbers become muddied as the audience intent varies.
-But when you shift focus to the avatars struggling with the same problem, you have a clear cut target audience.
+Think of it this way: In the group of 18-year-olds, how many are actually looking for a car insurance solution?
+Your numbers become muddied as the audience intent varies, but when you shift focus to the avatars struggling with the same problem, you have a clear-cut target audience.

-Now, the caveat here is that different age groups will generally have nuances in terms of their tech-savviness and understanding of technology.
-Remember that effective research is informed by problems and insights, not age, gender, psychographics, or demographics.
+The caveat here is that different age groups will generally have nuances in terms of their tech-savviness and understanding of technology.
+Remember that effective research is informed by problems and insights; not age, gender, psychographics, or demographics.

-This is where the evaluative research comes in.
-When you’ve collected all your data, then you can synthesize, distil, and seek out those patterns and commonalities in your data.
+Evaluative research is part of the process: Once you’ve collected all your data, then you can synthesize, distill, and seek out the patterns and commonalities that can inform your decisions.

-Make sure to track everything you do.
-Create spreadsheets upon spreadsheets of not only who you’re speaking with, but who you’d love to have on board.
+Tracking is key when finding effective participants.
+Make sure to track everything you do by creating spreadsheets of not only whom you’re speaking with but also whom you’d love to have on board.

-As you connect with more and more people, make sure to draft and redraft your invitation and social posts.
+As you connect with more people, make sure to fine-tune your invitation and social posts.
 A good template to follow is:

 - The objective of the research and who you are